lorencs/Zombienation/README.txt

 Options:

-	- at the start of the game you can modify how many of each units spawn (for easer testing) as well as regenerate the map
+	- at the start of the game you can modify how many of each units spawn (for easier testing) as well as regenerate the map